codebachi/docusaurus-tutorials/docs/git/git-branching-merging.md

 Hit return to start merge resolution tool (opendiff):
 ```

-If you want to use a merge tool other than the default (Git chose opendiff in this case because the command was run on a Mac), you can see all the supported tools listed at the top after “one of the following tools.”
-Just type the name of the tool you’d rather use.
+If you want to use a merge tool other than the default (Git chose opendiff in this case because the command was run on a Mac), you can see all the supported tools listed at the top after "one of the following tools."
+Just type the name of the tool you'd rather use.

 Note
 If you need more advanced tools for resolving tricky merge conflicts, we cover more on merging in Advanced Merging.